fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.8 =

+* Feature: The `chart` attribute can now be used with CSV `key`s.
+This means you can make a Google Chart out of the data in any CSV file.

 = Version 0.9.7.1 =